minima52/digital-garden/_pages/life/lessons.md

 <br />

+### Lifehacks

+- If there is a trial version, give the product a try first before you buy.

+### Health

+- Meditate or journal after waking for clarity and a sense of calmness.

 ### Emotional Intelligence

 - When someone says no, it does not mean they are rejecting you.
 It just means something is not acceptable for them.

-### Health

-- Meditate or journal after waking for clarity and a sense of calmness.

 ### Learning

 - Never underestimate the usefulness of a public library.

 ### Productivity

+- Working harder is not going to create more and better results.
+Work smarter by maximising efficiency.

 ### Relationships